 The two single most obvious differences between the ZPO and common law rules of civil procedure are the outstanding significance of written pleadings in German civil courts and the absence of discovery proceedings.

 With the effective service of the statement of claim on the defendant, the action is pending.
-The statement of claim must comprehensively present all the relevant factual allegations on which the claim is based.73 Upon receipt of the statement of claim the defendant is required to file its defence, normally within a period of three to five weeks, to which the plaintiff may reply.
+The statement of claim must comprehensively present all the relevant factual allegations on which the claim is based.103 Upon receipt of the statement of claim, the defendant is required to file its defence —normally within a period of three to five weeks — to which the plaintiff may reply.
 There is no limit to the number of briefs that each side may subsequently submit to the court before the first hearing.
-Before the hearing takes place, all relevant legal and factual aspects of the case shall have been presented to the court in writing and very strict rules apply restricting any delayed presentation of facts.74 The hearing is preceded by settlement negotiations conducted by the court.75 If the court does not succeed in settling the case amicably, the settlement negotiations are immediately and automatically followed by the (main) hearing,76 which is generally a fairly short event in which the court orally presents the facts of the case and each party has an opportunity to comment on them.
+Before the hearing takes place, all relevant legal and factual aspects of the case must have been presented to the court in writing and very strict rules apply restricting any delayed presentation of facts.104 The hearing is preceded by settlement negotiations conducted by the court.105 If the court does not succeed in settling the case amicably, the settlement negotiations are immediately and automatically followed by the (main) hearing,106 which is generally a short event where the court orally presents the facts of the case and each party has an opportunity to comment on them.

-The main hearing will either be followed by a judgment, which terminates the first instance, or the court might schedule an additional hearing for taking evidence, such as hearing witnesses or experts testimony before rendering its judgment.
-Judgments of first instance become final and binding unless they are appealed against within one month of being rendered.
+The main hearing will either be followed by a judgment, which terminates the first instance, or the court might schedule an additional hearing for taking evidence, such as hearing witnesses or expert testimony before rendering its judgment.
+Judgments of first instance become final and binding unless they are appealed again within one month of being rendered.

 No discovery proceedings

-The parties are obliged to tell the truth.78 Judges are under a general duty to clarify the facts and allegations and to this end may obtain information from public sources79 and may order the presentation of documents if they have been referred to by, and are in the possession of, a party to the dispute.80 However, there is nothing in German civil procedure even remotely resembling subpoena proceedings or disclosure proceedings as they are known in the US legal system.
-There simply exists no general duty on one party to produce all relevant material in its possession.
+The parties are obliged to tell the truth.108 Judges are under a general duty to clarify the facts and allegations and to this end may obtain information from public sources109 and may order the presentation of documents if they have been referred to by, and are in the possession of, a party to the dispute.110 However, there is nothing in German civil procedure even remotely resembling subpoena proceedings or disclosure proceedings as they are known in the US legal system.
+There simply exists no general duty for one party to produce all relevant material in its possession.

-It is a key principle in German civil proceedings that the court shall facilitate an amicable solution of the legal dispute (Section 278 ZPO).
+A key principle of German civil proceedings is that the court shall facilitate an amicable solution for a legal dispute (Section 278 ZPO).
 A dispute litigated in court may be settled at any time within or outside the proceedings.
 A settlement may, in particular, be reached by submitting a proposed settlement to the court.
 The court will not review the proposed settlement for adequacy or fairness of the terms.
 However, the court may refuse to issue an order establishing that a settlement has been reached if the settlement violates mandatory statutory law or public policy.

 Special rules apply in proceedings under the KapMuG.
 The model plaintiff and the model defendant may conclude a settlement before the court by submitting to the court a proposed settlement of the model proceedings and of the original individual cases or by accepting a settlement proposed by the court (Section 17 KapMuG).
-The proposed settlement must also be submitted to any intervening party, namely, plaintiffs under parallel proceedings who have not been chosen as the model plaintiff.
+The proposed settlement must also be submitted to any intervening party —namely, plaintiffs who have not been chosen as the model plaintiff – under parallel proceedings.
 Intervening parties may comment on the settlement and may reject their participation (opt out) within one month of receipt (Section 19 KapMuG).
-Unlike in standard civil proceedings, the proposed settlement also requires approval by the court including on the adequacy of the settlement, taking into account the status of the model proceedings and the result of consultation with intervening parties (Section 18 KapMuG).
+Unlike in standard civil proceedings, the proposed settlement also requires approval by the court, including the adequacy of the settlement, and takes into account the status of the model proceedings and the results of consultation with intervening parties (Section 18 KapMuG).
 The settlement will become valid and binding upon approval by the court, provided that less than 30 per cent of the intervening parties opt out of the settlement.